-Undergraduate Program Ability-Based Program Outcomes
+Undergraduate Program Student Learning Outcomes

-While the general education courses establish a foundation for knowledge acquisition, the University's ability outcomes expand beyond content and focus on skills that are scaffolded throughout the undergraduate curriculum.
-Students are expected to develop and demonstrate the following skills in accordance with the University's ability outcomes:
+While the general education courses establish a foundation for knowledge acquisition, the Undergraduate Program's outcomes expand beyond content and focus on skills that are scaffolded throughout the undergraduate curriculum.
+Students are expected to develop and demonstrate the following skills in accordance with the Undergraduate Program's outcomes.